lshtm-genomics/omics-course/docs/other-omics/methylation.md

 python combine_motifs.py files.txt unfiltered_motifs.csv
 ```

-Take a look at the '**unfiltered_motifs.csv**' file using **LibreOffice Calc**.
+Take a look at the '**unfiltered_motifs.csv**' file using **gnumeric**.
 There are many motifs which are present in only one sample.
 These likely represent noise in the data and should be filtered out.
 Rerun the command with a quality filter:

 ```
 python combine_motifs.py files.txt filtered_motifs.csv --min_qual 60
 ```

 We have specified the minimum QV of the motif to be 60.
-Take a look at the filtered_motifs.csv file using LibreOffice Calc and look at the difference.
+Take a look at the filtered_motifs.csv file using gnumeric and look at the difference.
 You should now have 5 motifs.
 This will serve as our final high-quality list of motifs.

 It is evident that some samples have methylation on certain motifs while others do not.
 We will now try to understand if there is a particular pattern to the methylation seen in the data.
 The methylation pattern can either be random or specific to a certain strain.
 To do this we will reconstruct the phylogeny and overlay the methylation information.